Why Does My Tattoo Itch?

 • Fever

-To avoid getting an infected tattoo in the first place, make sure to carefully research the tattoo artist or facility you choose.
+In order to circumvent the acquisition of an infected tattoo initially, it is paramount to conduct meticulous research.
+The scrutiny should be focused on your selected tattoo artist or facility..
 Make sure they have a good reputation.
 You want to make sure that your tattoo artist operates a clean facility.
 They should sterilize all of their equipment, and only use inks that have been labeled "sterile".
 It’s also important for the tattoo artist to wear gloves when performing the procedure.

 And if all else fails, at the very least you can see your doctor for a skin cancer check - always a good idea!